 About the Grazioli Research Group

 In a nutshell, we develop computational methods that use molecular simulations and machine learning to study configurational dynamics in biomolecules, molecular self-assembly, and chemical reaction dynamics.
 Our research interests are highly interdisciplinary, drawing from computational/theoretical chemistry and biophysics, physical chemistry, chemical physics, data science and structural biology.
 I aim to build on my research experience in enhanced sampling methodologies for molecular simulations, machine learning, and coarse-grained modeling toward building computational discovery methods for the molecular sciences.
 Highly motivated students of all levels and backgrounds, who are interested in learning to use computers to study chemistry and biophysics, are encouraged to reach out to me via my SJSU email.
 The work that we do is fundamentally interdisciplinary, so my group is a great fit for students from a wide variety of majors (e.g. chemistry, physics, computer science, engineering, bioinformatics, biology, etc.).
 No programming is experience required, only a willingness to learn, a willingness to work with others, and tenacity!
 For more information, please watch the video below, as well as the FAQ (frequently asked questions) video on my contact page:

-Another main focus of my research is the development of machine learning-based methods for both setting up and interpreting the results of molecular simulations.
-I am also interested in developing machine learning-based methodology for interpreting experimental data.
+One area of focus for my research is the development of machine learning-based methods for both guiding and interpreting the results of molecular simulations.
+I am also interested in developing machine learning-based methodologies for interpreting experimental data.

-My third research focus is the development of coarse-grained modeling techniques for molecular systems whose complexity make atomistic models intractable on the time scales of interest.
-I have built theoretical models for phenomena such as force-modulated catalytic activity in enzymes and protein aggregation.
+Another research focus of mine is on the development of coarse-grained modeling techniques for molecular systems whose complexity make atomistic simulations intractable on the time scales of interest.
+I have built coarse-grained models of phenomena such as protein aggregation for amyloid fibril formation and force-modulated catalytic activity in enzymes.